ChimeHQ/Background/README.md

 ### Background Tasks

 It's disappointing that the [BackgroundTasks](https://developer.apple.com/documentation/backgroundtasks) framework isn't available for macOS.
 The library includes some preliminary work to build a nearly source-compatible version of `BGTaskScheduler` that works across all platforms.
+This replacement also permits unconditional use in the simulator, which makes it more convenient.
+Actual background work will still only take place on real devices.

+The macOS implementation is build around [NSBackgroundActivityScheduler](https://developer.apple.com/documentation/foundation/nsbackgroundactivityscheduler), which works very differently internally.

 As of right now, these types aren't public because the work isn't complete.

-The macOS implementation is build around [NSBackgroundActivityScheduler](https://developer.apple.com/documentation/foundation/nsbackgroundactivityscheduler), which works very differently internally.

 ### More Complex Usage